fan777-art/IntroMLCapstone/README.md

 # IntroMLCapstone

 IntroMLCapstone is a small capstone project scaffold for comparing three classical machine learning approaches (linear regression, polynomial regression, random forest) with two literature-inspired implementations for bridge detection and post-disaster infrastructure assessment using remote sensing.
-The objective is to use synthetic or sample tabular data for quick experimentation, then extend notebooks to work with VHR imagery and deep learning pipelines following the cited papers.
+The objective is to prototype with structured tabular data before extending the workflow to very-high-resolution (VHR) imagery and deep-learning pipelines based on published research.

 ## Running the notebooks